Stop and Wait protocol Use In the Data Link Layer.

 Once the sender gets the acknowledgment for the data then the sender again sends the data packet|Stop and wait protocol Used In Data Link Layer|

-What is the main disadvantage of the stop and wait protocol?
+What is the main disadvantage of the stop-and-wait protocol?

 The main disadvantage of this protocol is that it is slow up to a certain extent and can have time taken process during the data transmission.

-For example in the case of acknowledgment loss receiver can not tell the sender whether they need retransmission of the previous packet or they want a new packet.
+For example in the case of acknowledgment loss receiver can not tell the sender whether they need a retransmission of the previous packet or they want a new packet.
 This takes a lot of time.

 What is the window size of the stop and protocol?

-The window size in the stop and wait protocol is 1, where it keeps a frame to transmit.
+The window size in the stop-and-wait protocol is 1, where it keeps a frame to transmit.
 Once the sender transmits the frame then the sender waits until they receive the acknowledgment for the sent packet.

 Once they get the acknowledgment then only the sender transmits a new frame.

-In the stop and wait protocol for flow control, the sender waits for an acknowledgment after every frame it sends.
+In the stop-and-wait protocol for flow control, the sender waits for an acknowledgment after every frame it sends.
 The next frame is sent only after receiving the acknowledgment of the previous frame.